czhou578/Thomas-Sowell-Notes/BasicEconomicsNotes.md

 ## \***\*DEFINITION\*\***: economics is the study of use of scarce resources which have alternative use

 It is also, and more fundamentally, about producing that output from scarce resources in the first place—turning inputs into output.

 alternative uses: water can be used to produce ice or steam by itself or innumerable mixtures and compounds in combination with other things.

-inefficiently turning input to output makes lagging economies.
-Russia is an example.

 - volume of goods and services that determine whether society is prosperous

 LESSON: Look at **incentives** they create, not simply the goals to pursue

-prices do the job of conveying market info, and not appointed gov. bureaucrats, But it is not the prices that cause the scarcity.
+prices do the job of conveying market info but it is not the prices that cause the scarcity.
 Prime Minister Margaret Thatcher in her memoirs said that Mikhail Gorbachev “had little understanding of economics,”

-**Fact**: government declared that something scarce was a basic right, that doesn't change the fact that its still scarce cause natural resources to move from place to place: Japanese are willing to pay higher prices for natural resources, so the supply chain moves there
+**Fact**: government declared that something scarce was a basic right, but its still scarce! natural resources can move: Japanese are willing to pay higher prices for natural resources, so the supply chain moves there

-Soviet Union planned economy: where a chronic problem was a piling up of unsold goods in warehouses at the very time when there were painful shortages of other things that could have been produced with the same resources.
-Central planning is too complicated for humans
+Central planning is too complicated.
+Soviet Union: unsold goods piled up at the very time when there were shortages of other things that could have been produced with the same resources.
 Soviet enterprises always ordered more from gov. then needed, thus allocation of resources was very poor and inefficient.

-"Greed" - may reflect changed market circumstances

 **LESSON**: the price which one producer is willing to pay for any given ingredient becomes the price that other producers are forced to pay for that same ingredient.
 **LESSON**: resources tend to flow to their most valued uses when there is price competition in the marketplace

-Reality: From the standpoint of society as a whole, the “cost” of anything is the value that it has in alternative uses.
+Reality: From societal standpoint, the “cost” of anything is the value that it has in alternative uses.
 Capitalist system forces mistakes to be corrected while socialist systems don't
 Marx and Engels were both critical of government directly controlling economy

 LESSON: the quantity supplied varies directly with the price

 "Running out of ...." confuses economically available current supply with ultimate physical supply in the earth

-LESSON: larger quantity is supplied at higher prices than at lower prices

 **CLAIM**: Corporates are paid more then they are "really worth".

-Prices going up/down can mislead people into thinking its deviating from "real" worth.
+Prices going up/down can mislead people into thinking its deviating from "real" worth; "greed" or higher prices may mean more efficiency

 Objective vs subjective price: If paper's real value was 5 dollars, then if i offer $5 to the seller, then i wouldn't be gaining anything from the transaction, which makes it pointless.
 Also, one side would be getting worse on the deal, so they wouldn't want to do this....

-"greed" or higher prices may mean more efficiency

 **CLAIM**: We have unmet needs in our society